Bookmark and Share

 A tree diagram, probability tree, or root cause analysis is geared more towards thinking in terms of causality, while using a fishbone diagram tends to make people think in terms of categorization.
 Using the fish bone diagram loosely may result in a combination of the two approaches as the group oscillates between categorizing different causes and asking "Why?" or "Why else?".

-Although I've never seen any reference for this technique, I use the following rule to distinguish between categorization vs. causality when using a fishbone diagram:
+Although I've never seen any reference for this technique, I use the following rule to distinguish between categorization vs. causality:

 Just as the main categories (Equipment, People, etc.) are highlighted by placing a circle or box around them, if you include sub-categories in your cause-and-effect diagram, circle the sub-category so you can distinguish between categorization vs. causality.

-The following tree diagram shows what the cause-and-effect diagram would look like if you distinguish between categorization (grouping of causes) and causality.
+The following tree diagram shows the difference between categorization (grouping of causes) and causality (the tree).

-You can share the Fishbone Diagram or information on this page by referencing this page on your website or blog using an inline text link like I've done in this sentence, or something similar to the following citation:
+You can reference the information on this page using an inline text link, or something similar to the following citation: